China, US hold first military-level talks under Biden’s presidency, discuss Afghan crisis | Law-Order

 - China

-China and the US discussed the rapidly evolving situation in Afghanistan during their first round of military-level talks after President Joe Biden came to power in January this year, a media report said on Saturday.
+China and the US have held their first round of high-level military talks after President Joe Biden came to power in January this year during which the two sides discussed the rapidly evolving situation in Afghanistan, a media report said on Saturday.

-Deputy director for the People's Liberation Army Office for International Military Cooperation Major General Huang Xueping held a video conference with his US counterpart Michael Chase last week.
+Deputy director for the People's Liberation Army Office for International Military Cooperation Major General Huang Xueping held a video conference with his US counterpart Michael Chase last week, the Hong Kong-based South China Morning Post on Saturday, quoting Chinese military officials.

-The US and China held their first high-level talks in March in Alaska after Biden assumed power, where Wang and top Chinese diplomat Yang Jiechi exchanged barbs with US Secretary of State Antony Blinken and National Security Adviser Jake Sullivan.
+The US and China held their first high-level talks in March in Alaska after Biden assumed power, where Foreign Minister Wang Yi and top Chinese diplomat Yang Jiechi exchanged barbs with US Secretary of State Antony Blinken and National Security Adviser Jake Sullivan.

 China had hoped to exchange intelligence about Afghanistan when Wang and China’s foreign policy chief Yang met US Secretary of State Blinken in Alaska in March because Beijing had realised how complicated and risky the situation would become if the US pulled out all its troops from Afghanistan, the report said.